- Why Simon’s Rock

 Maybe your child is bright and intensely focused, with an insatiable appetite for

 learning.
-Perhaps your child has unstoppable creativity and is highly motivated to
+Perhaps they have unstoppable creativity and are highly motivated to pursue

-pursue their own projects, or thrives in extracurriculars where they are surrounded
+their own projects, or thrive in extracurriculars where they are surrounded by other

-by other curious kids, but they’re bored in a traditional high school classroom.
+curious young scholars, but they’re bored in a traditional high school classroom.

 Entering college early, after 10th or 11th grade, allows your child to experience

 in-depth learning in a community of highly engaged peers and talented, supportive faculty.